 There was a lack of outstanding people experienced in electronic structure suitable for the appointment.
 However, a young researcher by the name of Richard Needs said he was interested and wanted to change from the polymer simulations he had been doing for his PhD with Edwards.
 We arranged a special leave of absence for his first year (something unheard of at that time) to learn the new technique of electronic structure calculation with Richard Martin in USA.
 He came back with a working code written by Karel Kunc, and it all took off from there with Neville Churcher, Dominic King-Smith, Ching Cheng, Abdallah Qteish, Jyh-Shin Lin and others.
 A whole slew of applications followed, including the phase diagram of SiC polytypes, surface stress and reconstruction, electron field emission, hydrolytic weakening of quartz, and many more.First-principles calculations of the electronic properties of silicon quantum wires Phys.
 Rev. Lett.
 69 1232 (1992)

 Heavier computing needed heavier computing equipment, and this was another battle with the university and EPSRC.
 The dogma at that time was that under the 'dual support system', universities were responsible for providing computing resources for which they got a new mainframe every seven years or so.
 EPSRC also had central supercomputers on which one could get a bit of time through research grants.
 In particular, EPSRC never funded any small local computers (except for High Energy Particle researchers who were privileged).
 But with the advent of workstations, that system was becoming grossly inefficient.
 For example the Rutherford Lab ran a computing centre with a staff of over 100 people, but the time we could get on their machine was quite inadequate.
-So we applied for an EPSRC grant for a Floating Point System vector processor, to be driven by a small Vax (partly from University funds), which we got after battling for over a year.
+So we applied for an EPSRC grant for a Floating Point Systems (FPS) vector processor, to be driven by a small Vax (partly from University funds), which we got after battling for over a year.
 It gave us much more computing power than we could have gotten from the Rutherford centre.
-In fact we got two vector processors for nearly the price of one, but that is another story.
 The Computing Service under the direction of David Hartley was extremely helpful, and they were the first in British universities to drive the change to networking and distributed computing.

 Oh, and there was so much other good physics going on (in addition to the statistical mechanics part of the group) with Kiyo Terakura, Bernard Buxton, Pedro Echenique, Angela Lahee, Michael Gunn, Matthew Foulkes, James Annett, the Churchers and many others.
 For example Rex Godby came back from USA with the GW method applied to calculating better band gaps than could be done with Density Functional Theory, and he greatly developed it.